Many questions but few answers in congressional hearing on Maui's wildfire and electric provider

 Lawmakers probing the cause of last month's deadly Maui wildfire did not get many answers during Thursday's congressional hearing on the role the electrical grid played in the disaster.

-Still, the president of Hawaiian Electric — Maui's sole electricity provider — promised to gather and provide more details about exactly what happened on Aug.
-8, including when the power stopped flowing through downed power lines in Lahaina and exactly when the decision was made to trigger a procedure designed to make sure that broken lines were not re-energized.
+Still, the president of Hawaiian Electric — Maui's sole electricity provider — promised to gather and provide more details about exactly what happened Aug.
+8, including when the power stopped flowing through downed power lines in Lahaina and exactly when the decision was made to trigger a procedure designed to ensure broken lines were not re-energized.

-Shelee Kimura also said the utility doesn't have the right or responsibility to clear dry brush or other vegetation on private property — even if it is in the right-of-way, directly underneath power lines — unless the plants or trees are tall enough to potentially contact the lines.

-Aerial and satellite imagery reviewed by The Associated Press show the gully where the fire reignited later that afternoon has long been choked with plants and trash, which a severe summer drought turned into tinder-dry fuel for fires.
-Photos taken after the blaze show charred foliage in the utility's right-of-way still more than 10 feet (three meters) high.
+The Associated Press reported Wednesday that aerial and satellite imagery shows the gully where the fire reignited that afternoon has long been choked with plants and trash, which a severe summer drought turned into tinder-dry fuel for fires.
+Photos taken after the blaze show charred foliage in the utility's right-of-way still more than 10 feet (three meters) high, and a resident who lives next to the gully said it had not been mowed in the 20 years he's lived there.

+Asked about the issue Thursday during the U.S. House Energy and Commerce subcommittee hearing, Shelee Kimura, president of Hawaiian Electric, reiterated the company’s position that it is only responsible for trimming trees that are high enough to contact electric lines.

+“Our vegetation management is around our lines.
+It is not a stated right to take care of the grass under our lines on private property,” Kimura said, adding that it is an issue that the state should consider in the aftermath of the fire.

 There is still much to sort out about the fire, Rep. Morgan Griffith, R-Virginia, said at the hearing’s start.
 Among questions that need to be answered are how the fires spread and what efforts to reduce fire risk have been made in recent years.